-We maintained the hyperparameter settings in Appendix \ref{sec:appendix_rel_classification} in our fully supervised experiments.
-We construct our test split by assuming all classes are known and using the method defined in Appendix 1.
+We construct our fully-supervised data splits by assuming all classes are known and using the method described in Section \ref{sec:datasets}.
 We combine instances from labeled and unlabeled data and randomly selected 15\% to form the test split.
 The remaining instances were used for training, with 20\% of the training data further segmented as the validation set.

 Note that our results from the fully supervised setting cannot be directly compared to numbers reported on popular benchmarking websites\footnote{\url{https://paperswithcode.com/sota}} since our splits do not match the standard.
 Our splits are designed to maintain consistency with our other experiments within the proposed Generalize Relation Discovery setting.